 - Food and drinks other than water (as listed above)

 - Paper for rough work

 Exceptions may be permitted by the Disability Support and Inclusion team as part of a student's Learning Support Plan.

 Problems on the day of your exam

 If you are late for an exam you can be admitted to the examination up to 30 minutes after the commencement time but not thereafter.
 You are required to report to an invigilator on arrival and present your University ID card to verify your identity.
-If you are admitted after the commencement time you will finish your examination at the same time as the other candidates for that examination - no extra time for lateness if given.
+If you are admitted after the commencement time you will finish your examination at the same time as the other candidates for that examination, and no extra time for lateness is given.

 Missing an exam

 Students who do not attend an examination will be deemed to have failed the assessment and will be given a mark of zero, unless they have valid exceptional circumstance and the exam is formally deferred to a later date.